 A Five seconds B Five minutes C Five hours D Five years.........

 The final fascinating fact about this install is that the chap`s probably still getting a perfect picture....
 Why ?
-Well the “Self Righting Aerial” is, apparently, “Self Aligning” as well, because it`s still pointing more or less straight at the transmitter !
+Because bodgers are notoriously flukey, that`s why.
+The “Self Righting Aerial” is, apparently, “Self Aligning” as well, because it`s still pointing more or less straight at the transmitter !

 The picture below was taken from just up the hill and it will be noted that Saddleworth TX can actually be seen, it`s on the hill, middle distance right of centre.
 The other TX, on the left in the background, is Holme Moss.
 The site of the latter really is the highest in the country.
 It`s sited in Yorkshire (just), yet can be seen from both sides of the Pennines.